1S-DAug: One-Shot Data Augmentation for Robust Few-Shot Generalization: Introduction

 However, the augmentation is effective only with both diversity and accuracy \citep{zhou2012ensemble}.
 Standard geometric or photometric transforms like cropping, resizing and scaling often add limited new information and may degrade image quality \citep{bai2025fsl}.
 In FSL, where each example carries high influence, degradations are especially harmful at test time, and the model must rely on precise visual cues.
 Achieving high diversity while preserving class-defining content is therefore central.

 Generative data augmentation has potential, but deploying it under FSL constraints is nontrivial.
 Image-to-image translation with adversarial training (e.g., FUNIT, CycleGAN) can be effective in specific domains, yet it is prone to training instabilities and to inconsistent quality across dissimilar object categories and poses \citep{liu2019few,zhu2017unpaired}.
 Prior attempts to employ GANs for FSL augmentation typically restrict themselves to training-time augmentation \citep{hariharan2017lowshot,schwartz2018deltaencoder,hariharan2017low}.
 While generating data for seen classes is common, quality synthesis for unseen classes is challenging.
 To our best knowledge, \citet{bai2025fsl} is the only prior work explicitly using test-time generative augmentation for FSL \citep{Liang_2024}, which relies on GAN-based image-to-image translation comprising two samples and focuses on animal faces instead of more-diverse objects, limited in the broad dataset applicability \citep{liu2019few}.
 A few recent work leverages diffusion-generated images for training data augmentation.
-However, the methods rely on fine-tuning using text prompts or additional target-class samples \citep{Trabucco2024EffectiveDA, He2023IsSyntheticDataReady}, thus not suitable for the challenging FSL test-time set-up.
+However, the methods rely on fine-tuning using text prompts or additional target-class samples \citep{Trabucco2024EffectiveDA, He2023IsSyntheticDataReady}, thus not suitable for the challenging inductive FSL test-time set-up, where the only available information is the test-image itself and few support samples.